 The providers listed above all offer comprehensive pet insurance policies, meaning that their policies cover basic office visits, diagnostic tests and exams as well as accidents and emergencies.
-If you have a relatively young pet, though – or if you simply can’t afford to pay for comprehensive cat or dog insurance – there are options available that cover accidents or major illnesses only that cost much less money.
+If you have a relatively young pet, though – or if you simply can’t afford to pay for comprehensive cat or dog insurance – there are options available covering accidents or major illnesses only.
 Two of these plans are outlined below for your convenience.

 Hartville Pet Health Insurance (www.hartvillepetinsurance.com) – As a partner of the ASPCA, Hartville Pet Insurance offers full coverage plans – but also offers basic, accident-only plans starting at just $8.99 per month (http://www.petinsurancereview.com/dog.asp).
 If you’re looking for a way to protect yourself financially in case your pet runs into a mishap, this is a very smart plan and is worth considering.

 QuickCare Dog Insurance (www.quickcarepetinsurance.com/us/dog/quickcare/index.asp?cuid=) – For only $10.95 per month, you can purchase a dog insurance policy through QuickCare that will cover you in the case of accidents.
 Dogs are notorious for getting into things they shouldn’t, and other accidents happen all the time.
 The peace of mind that is afforded by holding such a pet insurance policy is well worth the low monthly price.